General Terms and Conditions Carriers (GTC)

 Proof of delivery – It is the responsibility of the Carrier to deliver a signed POD.
 The POD must be signed by an authorized individual.
 You need to transmit all proof of delivery (POD) to Quicargo immediately after the transport has been carried out through EDI or on the platform.
 The delivery deadline is no later than 3 business days after delivery for domestic shipments unless explicitly agreed otherwise in writing.
 For international shipments the delivery deadline is 14 days after the order was delivered, unless otherwise agreed in writing.
 Quicargo may request a POD earlier if necessary.
 You should keep the yellow copy of the POD for a requirement of 7 years for audit purposes.
 All POD’s must at least contain the following information: Delivery date and address, signature of recipient including full name, place and date.

 Failure to adhere to the above mentioned POD process could potentially result in delay of payment for the load.
 Please note that Quicargo will only pay for closed shipments, meaning shipments with uploaded POD.
-Furthermore, failure to adhere to the above mentioned POD process might result in a negative carrier rating or after repetitive failure into penalties.
-Furthermore, if POD or GPS proof has not been provided within 3 business days after delivery extra cost or charges payment can be rejected.
-See also 4.4.
+Furthermore, if for any reason there is no POD available due to for example loss, you are required to provide a Letter of Indemnity (LOI).

 Transhipment – In case the volume of the shipment exceeds 4 loading meters you are not entitled to tranship the goods from one vehicle to another vehicle or to relocate the goods within the vehicle (hereinafter “prohibition of transhipment”), unless Quicargo has given prior written consent.
 Any damages or expenses that result from transhipment are the responsibility of the Carrier.
 The Carrier and Quicargo agree that the prohibition of transhipment subsists irrespective of any entry in the consignment note in accordance with Art.
 6 para.
 2 lit. a of the Convention on the Contract for the International Carriage of Goods by Road (CMR).